ooni/probe-cli/internal/tutorial/measurex/chapter05/README.md

 the arguments for the TLS config also apply here.
 We need to specify the SNI (`ServerName`), the ALPN (`NextProtos`), and the CA pool we want to use.
-Here, again, we're using the CA pool from cURL that we bundle with ooniprobe.
+Here, again, we're using the CA pool from cURL that we bundle with OONI Probe.

 As we did in the previous chapters, here's the usual three lines of code for printing the resulting measurement.